ydeng11/ihelio/content/posts/2023/How to make a microservice with Quarkus.md

 ### Build & Deploy

 Since Quarkus is meant to be a cloud native framework, it comes with several `Dockerfile` for building a docker image.
-For example, we could build a docker image using: `docker build --platform linux/amd64 -f src/main/docker/Dockerfile.jvm -t ydeng/minance:0.0.3-beta .` for amd64 platform.
+For example, we could firstly run `quarkus build` to build an exectuatble jar and build a docker image using: `docker build --platform linux/amd64 -f src/main/docker/Dockerfile.jvm -t repo/image:0.0.1 .` for amd64 platform.

+Then we could deploy it by running `docker run -p 8080:8080 repo/image:0.0.1` to start the container.